The Best Sugar Cookies: A Classic Holiday Cookie for Christmas Week

 - Food coloring of your choice

-- Cream butter, cream the butter and sugar in a large bowl till light and fluffy.
+- Cream butter, cream the butter and sugar in a large bowl until light and fluffy.
 Beat in the egg and vanilla.
 Add flour and baking powder and stir till combined.
 Put dough on a large piece of plastic wrap and flatten into a disk.
 Wrap well and chill for at least an hour.

 - Preheat oven to 375º.